emberjs/guides/source/testing/testing-routes.md

 `ApplicationRoute` because all actions and events bubble up to it from sub-routes and controllers.

-> By default Ember CLI does not generate a file for its application route.
+> By default, Ember CLI does not generate a file for its application route.
 To
 > extend the behavior of the ember application route we will run the command
 > `ember generate route application`.
 Ember CLI does however generate an application
 > template, so when asked whether we want to overwrite `app/templates/application.hbs`